vch-institute/blackhole/docs/INSTALL.md

 <h1>Ubuntu,Debian, other apt ready Distributions of Linux.</h1>

 ```
-* Firstly, cd to your working web server
+* Firstly, cd to your working web server, if you are on linux and dont have one, use nginx for this, it is the best.
 * git clone https://github.com/diveyez/blackhole
 * apt install install default-jdk solr
 * wget http://www.apache.org/dyn/closer.lua/lucene/solr/7.5.0/solr-7.5.0.tgz && tar -xvf solr-7.5.0.tgz